thatfloflo/anteml/readme.md

 # The ANSI Terminal Markup Language (AnTeML)

-**AnTeML** (pronounced /ˈænˌtiː ˈɛm ˈɛl/, like "anti-ML") is a stack-based SGML-based mini-language for encoding text with ANSI X3.64 Control Sequences.
+**AnTeML** (pronounced /ˈænˌtiː ˈɛm ˈɛl/, like "anti-ML") is a stack-based HTML-like mini-language for encoding text with ANSI X3.64 Control Sequences.

 ## Why AnTeML?
 The primary purpose of AnTeML is to provide a more intuitive and easy to use interface to ANSI terminal controls for developers of command-line interfaces (CLIs).